octokit/handbook/README.md

 - OAuth App authentication does not work for GraphQL queries
 - The API endpoint to exchange a `code` for an OAuth access token is [`POST http(s)://[hostname]/login/oauth/access_token`](https://docs.github.com/en/developers/apps/authorizing-oauth-apps#2-users-are-redirected-back-to-your-site-by-github).
 It does not use the standard `api.github.com` host or `/v3/api` path for GitHub enterprise and is not documented as part of the REST API.
 The `Accept` & `Content-Type` headers must be set to `application/json`.
 The server does not respond with an `4xx` error code, even if the request failed.
 You have to check for the presence of the `"error"` response key instead.
 - The `redirect_uri` parameter for the [`POST http(s)://[hostname]/login/oauth/access_token`](https://docs.github.com/en/developers/apps/authorizing-oauth-apps#2-users-are-redirected-back-to-your-site-by-github) request only serves a function if a `redirect_uri` was _also_ provided in `GET https://github.com/login/oauth/authorize`.
-If so, and `redirect_uri` is provided both times, GitHub verify they match and respond with an error if they don't.
+If so, and `redirect_uri` is provided both times, GitHub verifies that they match and will respond with an error if they don't.

 ## JSON Web Token (GitHub App authentication)

 A JWT is passed in the `Authorization` header.
 Example: `Authorization: Bearer <your JWT here>`.
-In order to generate a JWT you require the GitHub Apps private key.
+In order to generate a JWT, a GitHub Apps private key is required.
 [See Authenticating as a GitHub App](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-a-github-app).

-Only few REST API endpoints require JWT authentication, see https://developer.github.com/v3/apps/
+Only a few REST API endpoints require JWT authentication, see https://developer.github.com/v3/apps/.

 1. All routes starting with `/app`
 2. `GET /orgs/:org/installation`